-On the flip side, although clear solder masks give the highest resolution, they’re susceptible to color shifts during the many thermal excursions and chemical treatments a PCB encounters.
+On the flip side, although transparent solder masks give the highest resolution, they’re susceptible to color shifts during the many thermal excursions and chemical treatments a PCB encounters.

 The performance of a color type is also determined by the quality of the solder mask itself.
 Top suppliers usually have custom shades that provide high resolution, as well as temperature and chemical resistance.

-Designers often use different-colored solder masks for mere aesthetics, but if you don’t have specific color considerations, a variety of shades can help you to identify your boards during assembly and beyond.
+Designers often use different-colored solder masks for mere aesthetics.
+Still, if you don’t have specific color considerations, various shades can help you identify your boards during assembly and beyond.

-The solder mask may not be a crucial requirement in PCB manufacturing but not using it can result in a myriad of problems that will significantly reduce the board’s lifespan.
-If you’re designing, therefore, it is critical that you seriously think about the solder mask you would like your manufacturer to apply.
+The solder mask may not be a crucial requirement in PCB manufacturing but not using it can result in many problems that will significantly reduce the board’s lifespan.
+Therefore, if you’re designing, it is critical that you seriously think about the solder mask you would like your manufacturer to apply.

-Choosing the appropriate mask will depend on several factors, most significantly the dimensions of your board, the surface layout, components, and conductors, as well as the final application of your product.
+Choosing the appropriate mask will depend on several factors, most significantly the dimensions of your board, the surface layout, components, conductors, and the final application of your product.

-If you’re working on a project for use in regulated sectors like medicine, telecommunication or aerospace, your solder mask of choice will also be determined by industry standards and other specifics.
+Suppose you’re working on a project for use in regulated sectors like medicine, telecommunication, or aerospace.
+In that case, your solder mask of choice will also be determined by industry standards and other specifics.

 Liquid photo-imageable solder masks are by far the most common types of masks today.
-They’re reasonably priced, reliable, and as earlier mentioned, they make better know more about the defects and probable solutions to PCB problems? contact with the PCB surface than dry-film masks.
+They’re reasonably priced, reliable, and as mentioned earlier, they better know more about the defects and probable solutions to PCB problems?
+Contact with the PCB surface than dry-film masks.

 The thickness of the solder masks primarily depends on the width of the copper traces on a PCB.

 Generally, you’ll want about 0.5 mils of mask over the copper.
-A liquid mask typically gives varying thickness over the board.
-It can be as thick as 1.2 mils over empty laminate areas, and as thin as 0.3 mils over complex features, such as the knee of a circuit.
+A liquid cover typically gives varying thicknesses over the board.
+It can be as thick as 1.2 mils over empty laminate areas and as thin as 0.3 mils over complex features, such as the knee of a circuit.